youngcharleslucas/Comptia/Network_plus/Network_all_in_one.md

 - 100GbE uses a QSFP28 connector that has four channels of 25 Gb each.
 Also called QSFP100 or 100G QSFP

+# Intalling a physical Network

+**Structured Cabling**: set of standards and proprietary systems

+- In the US, these are mostly defined by the **Telecommunications Industry Association**
+(TIA) standards

+- *Building Industry Consulting Service International (BICSI* provides a series of widely recognized certifications and training

+- Components of structured cabling:

+	1) Telecommunications Room or Intermediate Distribution Frame (IDF)

+	2) Horizontal cabling or runs

+	3) Work area(s)

+- Horizontal cable is Cat 5e or better UTP for copper 1000BASE-T.  Fiber-based 1000BASE-SX use multimode fiber-optic cable.
+Network installations today favor Cat 6

+**Solid Core UTP**: better conductor, but is stiff and will break if  handled too often

+**Stranded Core UTP**: not as good of a conductor, but will stand up to substantial handling

+- Horizontal cabling should always be solid core

+- All UTP cables are 4-pair UTP now

+- Equpment racks are 19" wide, and measured in *units* (U).
+Each U is 1.75".
+A rack that is 42U has a height of 42 units

+**two-post rack**: smaller equipment rack

+**four-post rack**: larger equipment rack

+**server rail**: allows you to pull out the server for maintenance, like replace dead drives

+**power distribution unit (PDU)**: used in larger racks for cetralized power management.
+Better PDUs enable remote connectivity and management for power monitoring.

+- **locking racks** and **locking cabinets** are terms for chassis and doors on racks with locking mechanisms

+### Patch Panels and Cables

+**Patch panels**: box with a row of femal ports in the front and permanent connections in the back to which you connect horizontal cables (solid core).

+- Most common type of patch panels are 110 block.
+Older patch panels were 66 block for telephone installation

+- All patch panels have a space in front for labels.
+A standard for labeling patches is *ANSI/TIA-606-C*

+- Buy Cat 6 patch panels.
+They handle 250-MHz.
+Buying a cheaper patch panel for a lower Cat rating will eliminate any gains made by installing Cat 6 runs.
+Cat 6 panels also offer lower crosstalk and network interference

+- **Patch Cables**: are straight-through UTP cables that connect the patch ports to the switch.
+These are stranded core.
+The is also used to connect the PC to the wall outlet.

+- Some prefer to buy premade patch cables instead of making them so that they have more options for color schemes

+**Patch bay**: dedicated block with Audio/Visual connections rather than twisted pair and fiber network connections

+- TIA/EIA 568 specification allows only UTP cable lengths of 90 meters, this is to account for patch cables used to connect PCs to the wall with patch cables.
+This is not to exceed the Cat 6 length limit of 100m

+- Most telephone installation will use 25-pair UTP cables running to a 66 block to a telecommunications room on each floor

+### Demarc

+**Demarc (demarcation point)**: physical location of the connection and marks the dividing line of responsibility.
+Located in the **service-related entry point**.

+**Network Interface Unit (NIC)**: in private homes, the device supplied by the ISP that serves as the demarc

+**Smartjack**: sets up remote loopback enabling internet suppliers to diagnose faults in the system

+**Customer-Premises equipment (CPE)**: The device that networks connect to after the demarc for building distribution